-For regular readers of this blog you will know that I have just returned from a week away in Italy with my mum.
-We stayed on Lake Maggiore, which was fabulous and I would recommend it to anyone, but it is certainly not a frugal holiday destination.
+In September 2019 I went away to Italy with my mum.
+We stayed on Lake Maggiore, which was fabulous, but it is certainly not a frugal holiday destination.
 We saw luxurious hotels (although unfortunately weren’t staying in one) and a classic car show, sponsored by a Swiss bank.
-Amidst all this excess Mum and I found a couple of ways to save a bit of money.
+Amidst all this excess we found a couple of ways to save a bit of money.

-Firstly, as is usually the case on the continent, tea and coffee wasn’t provided in the room and you had to buy it in the bar.
+As is usually the case on the continent, tea and coffee wasn’t provided in the room.
+You could get it in the bar, but obviously at a cost.
 In order to save money Mum brought a small kettle, two cups and some tea bags with her.
-As well as enabling us to retire to our balcony overlooking the lake of an evening and have a mint tea, it also allowed us to have a cup of tea in bed in the morning, something which us Brits can’t live without.
-There was a fridge in the room and so we could keep a carton of milk in there for the morning cuppa.
+This enabled us to retire to our balcony overlooking the lake of an evening and have a mint tea.
+It also allowed us to have a cup of tea in bed in the morning, something which us Brits can’t live without.
+There was a fridge in the room and so we could keep milk in there for the morning cuppa.

-Secondly, the restaurant in the hotel refused to provide tap water at dinner.
-When I asked for it I was told that they don’t have tap water (I am not sure how they washed the dishes or boiled the potatoes).
+The restaurant in the hotel refused to provide tap water at dinner.
+When I asked for it I was told that they don’t have tap water.
+I am not sure how they washed the dishes or boiled the potatoes.
 I didn’t bother arguing with them and after the first night we just brought our own.
 Mum had a small plastic bottle which she could fill and take down in her handbag.
-My water bottle is rather large and wouldn’t fit in my handbag, so she suggested keeping the small wine bottle we had from dinner, which had a screw top, and then I filled that with water from the bathroom tap and took it down to dinner with me.
+My water bottle is rather large and wouldn’t fit in my handbag.
+Mum suggested keeping the small wine bottle we had from dinner, which had a screw top, and then I filled that with water from the bathroom tap and took it down to dinner with me.
 Other guests were spending €4 a time on a bottle of water.
-Strangely, the couple who we shared a table with were under the impression that the water in Italy is not safe to drink, which is evidently not the case.

 As well as saving money on drinks I think that we also resisted buying things for the sake of it.
 We went to a market one morning and whereas previously I would have bought something just if I liked the look of it, as I didn’t need of anything I didn’t spend a penny.
 Mum bought two wooden spoons for cooking, for a grand total of €5.